Heber City · Wheeler Park

 Where is Wheeler Park in Heber City?

 Wheeler Park is a residential neighborhood within Heber City, Utah.
 It sits within a few minutes' drive of Main Street services, Wasatch High School, and Highway 40, making it one of the more convenient family-oriented pockets in the city limits.
+Regulations and licensing requirements can change.
+Buyer to verify.

 How much do homes cost in Wheeler Park?